 Which brings us to…

-All we are is a bunch of folks who are passionate about animals and only what what’s best for them.
-This is why if you have a “feeling” that something just isn’t “right” about your furry little companion, be sure to have him or her examined by a professional right way.
+You must consider that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals!
+We are all a bunch of folks passionate about animals and what’s best for them.
+This is why if you have a “feeling” that something just isn’t “right” about your furry little companion, be sure to have them examined by a professional right away.
+Or, as we like to say…

 “When in doubt, have a vet check it out!

-We here at IndulgeYourPet know for a fact that there are a lot of people out there that would very likely purchase a pet insurance policy if they fully understood what these types of policies cover and how much they cost.
+This brings us to the last topic we wanted to discuss here in this article, which is the importance of at least considering purchasing a pet insurance policy for your pet.
+We here at IndulgeYourPet know that many people out there would very likely buy a pet insurance policy if they fully understood what these types of policies cover and how much they cost.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, of course not.
-But if yours someone who doesn’t have a “ton” of money sitting in the bank that will be able to cover the cost of a medical emergency for your “furry” family member, then perhaps a pet insurance policy “might” be right for you!
+But if you’re someone who doesn’t have a “ton” of money sitting in the bank that will be able to cover the cost of a medical emergency for your “furry” family member, then perhaps a pet insurance policy “might” be right for you!